rbaltrusch/natscript/README.md

 ## Documentation

-### Available commands
+### Available functionality

-A list of the currently available Natscript commands can be found in the [wiki](https://github.com/rbaltrusch/python_interpreter/wiki).
+A list of the currently available Natscript commands will be found in the [wiki](https://github.com/rbaltrusch/python_interpreter/wiki).

+Available functionality includes variables, conditionals, function and lambda definitions, as well as scope and nesting.

 ### Examples